-Have students work in groups designing their games to explore the health impacts of climate change.
+Have students working in groups designing their own games to explore the health impacts of climate change.

 This activity will support students in exploring the many health impacts of climate change and factors making people more or less vulnerable to these impacts.
-The game's object is not the competition but a discussion about how the events impact different people.
-In the final discussion, encourage students to share their thoughts and feelings about climate change and its health consequences.
+The object of the game is not the competition but discussion about how the events impact on different people.
+In the final discussion encourage students to share their thoughts and also their feelings in relation to climate change and its health consequences.
 The game may provoke discussions around the injustices and uncertainties associated with climate change